 Multifocal lenses use specially designed focal zones on the surface of the lens.
 Light rays focused through zones provide sharply focused images at near and far distances.
 For best results, it is recommended that multifocal lenses be implanted in both eyes.
 With these lenses, a patient should generally see better at near ranges without eyeglasses than if you had received a traditional monofocal IOL.

-Although these newer IOL designs attempt to provide patients with the convenience of seeing better without eyeglasses, they do not eliminate entirely the need for eyeglasses.
+Although these newer IOL designs attempt to provide patients with convenience of seeing better without eyeglasses, they do not eliminate entirely the need for eyeglasses.
 And, they can have side effects.
 Be sure to discuss the pros and cons of these lenses in detail with your ophthalmologist.